 Non-urgent advice: Visiting the practice

-The surgery is now closed to all patients who do not have a pre-arranged appointment.
+We are asking patients to come to the main enterance and use the intercom to talk to our reception team.
 We will ask all patients to wear facemasks before entering the building for appointments as well as making use of our hand sanitizers.
 We have enforced social distancing of 2 metres by displaying clear signage and by removing most chairs from our waiting areas to ensure we are in keeping with guidelines.
 All of our staff are wearing facemasks and washing their hands thoroughly at regular intervals throughout the day.
 The areas within the practice are cleaned thoroughly after each patient including clinical rooms, chairs, door handles and those places multiple people are likely to have touched.

 As in other parts of the NHS the practice is making difficult choices about how best to protect patients and our team.
 With immediate effect the following types of appointments will not be available: